awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 **To configure printer support**

-1. Make sure that the most recent [Workspaces Group Policy administrative template for WSP](#gp_install_template_wsp) is installed in the Central Store of the domain controller for your WorkSpaces directory\.
+1. Make sure that the most recent [WorkSpaces Group Policy administrative template for WSP](#gp_install_template_wsp) is installed in the Central Store of the domain controller for your WorkSpaces directory\.

 1. On a directory administration WorkSpace or an Amazon EC2 instance that is joined to your WorkSpaces directory, open the Group Policy Management tool \(gpmc\.msc\)\.